 - We warrant that we have and will maintain all necessary licences, consents, and permissions necessary for the performance of our obligations under these terms.

 - Where we receive funds on your behalf in relation to a contract for the sale or purchase of livestock with another user of the Service, we hold such funds as your agent but we shall have no obligation to account to you for any interest or other benefit (financial or otherwise) which we receive as a result of us holding such funds.

 - all necessary co-operation in relation to these terms; and

-- all necessary access to such information as may be required by us, in order to provide the Service, including but not limited to Customer Data, security access information and configuration services;
+- all necessary access to such information as may be required by us,

 - without affecting your other obligations under these terms, comply with all applicable laws and regulations with respect to your activities under these terms;